Thursday's Columns

 I ushered them into a small meeting room.
 I sat on one side of a rectangular table and the three of them sat together facing me from the other side.

-The Times played the story up big with a front page, above-the-fold banner headline.
-Then like just to prove a point, the Arab oil embargoes happened.
+Then, like just to prove a point, the Arab oil embargoes happened.
 Long lines at the gas pump.
-The nation was ordered to slow down to 55.
+The nation was ordered to conserve, to slow down to 55.

-People started trading in their big cars — the powerful Bonnevilles and Oldsmobiles with room in the backseat for big families — for cramped, but fuel efficient, Japanese models.
+People started trading in their big cars — the powerful gas guzzling Bonnevilles and Oldsmobiles with room in the backseat for big families — for cramped, but fuel efficient, Japanese models.
 Oakland County’s big car factories stared cutting back production.
 Almost overnight, the prosperous middle class county had the highest unemployment rate in the country.

 I looked across the table at the Congressional candidate and his two affiliates.
 What’s the plan, Stan?